When to Stop Testing? Testing Exit Criteria Decision

 Most software is complex and has an enormous testing scope.
 It is not impossible to find all defects in the software but it will take forever.

-Even after finding many bugs in the software, no one can actually guarantee that the software is defect free now.
+Even after finding many bugs in the software, no one can guarantee that the software is defect free now.
 There cannot be a situation where we can confidently say that we have completed testing, found all defects in the software and it does not have any more bugs.

 Moreover, the purpose of testing is not to find each and every defect in the software.
 The intent of software testing is to prove that the software does work as intended by breaking it or finding deviation between its current behavior and expected behavior.